-INTS 325: Inequalities, Repression, and Resistance in Central America
+INTS 325/ANTH 325: Inequality, Repression, and Resistance in Central America

 Central America is often known as a region of rich cultural heritage but also a legacy of vast inequalities and forms of violent repression and rebellion.
 The purpose of this course is to understand the cultural, political, and economic factors that have led to this particular situation.
 We begin by looking at the process of conquest and colonization in shaping new societies and social structures, then explore the socioeconomic processes that set the stage for many of the conflicts and problems that Central America faces today, and finally we explore the current situation in Central America as it relates to changing ideas about gender and the role of women, racism and race mixing, immigration and exile, and forms of violence caused by over 30 years of civil war and economic upheaval.
-Same as: ANTH 325.
-Units: 3

-Prerequisites: INTS 130 or ANTH 100.
+Units: 3 Prerequisites: INTS 130 or ANTH 100.

-INTS 326: Women in East Asia
+INTS 326/HIST 326: Women in East Asia

 This course introduces historical complexities and issues, and various constraints that have shaped the lives and struggles of East Asian women from the "pre-modern period" to the present, in their dealings with the questions of their own culture and, later, modernity.
 Literary works and films will be widely used.
-Same as: HIST 326.
-Units: 3